-Procedures and Tasks: Staff will work to use regional data as effectively as possible in the transportation planning processes, by analyzing data from a variety of sources to give a clearer picture of the state of the transportation system.
-Staff will specifically collect, analyze and report the data that is being used as benchmarks for performance measures.
-Staff will also use regional data to communicate important transportation issues to MPO members and the public, using GIS mapping and graphical methods to do so.
-As mapping technologies have changed, NATS has begun the process of creating online maps for visualizing transportation data.
-Staff will continue to create online mapping tools in addition to creating paper maps upon request.
+Procedures and Tasks: Facilitate better data-driven decision making by communicating the results of transportation data analysis.
+Present transportation analysis to MPO members and the public using maps and graphics to make transportation issues easier to understand.
+Prepare necessary technical reports on a wide variety of transportation issues that will impact the MPO and our participating agency's overall planning coordination.

+Staff will continue to create online mapping tools in addition to creating hard copy maps upon request.
 Staff will also publish reports on performance measures, and other topics of interest for MPO members.
 System performance data encompasses all information necessary for good decision-making, including traffic counts, safety, demographics, economic indicators, and land use.